Land Transaction Tax: Overview

 LTT is usually paid by the solicitor on behalf of the buyer, within 30 days of completion as part of the administrative process to complete the conveyancing transaction, although final responsibility lies with the buyer.
-Submitting an LTT return and making arrangements to pay the LTT due is a prerequisite to applying for registration of title.
+Submitting an LTT return and making arrangements to pay the LTT due is a prerequisite for applying for registration of title.
 LTT is a progressive tax, with its structure designed so that the charge rises more than proportionately to the actual price of the property.
-The percentage rate for each band in LTT is applied only to the part of the price over the relevant threshold and up to the next threshold.
+The percentage rate for each band in LTT is applied only to the band of the purchase price over the relevant threshold and up to the next threshold.

 Proposals for rates and bands were announced by the Minister for Finance Mark Drakeford on 11 December 2017, as part of the annual Draft Budget process and tax calculators are available to help taxpayers and agents determine the amount of LTT due.
 The proposed tax rates and bands are subject to consultation and Parliamentary scrutiny through the Draft Budget process, led by the Finance Committee of the Senedd.